Position and service relationships of senior management

 The purpose of the fixed-term service relationships is to increase the mobility of the senior civil servants and subsequently their professional development and availability in different areas of the central government.
 The Ministry of Finance encourages senior civil servants to apply for opening positions and supports them in the process.
 The information on the end dates of the fixed-term appointments of the most senior civil servants is available on this website. (see the link at the end of the page).

 Before they can be appointed, the person proposed for appointment to the most senior posts in the central government must provide an account of their business activities, ownership in companies and other assets, duties unrelated to the post in question, secondary employment, and other private interests that may have an impact on the person’s ability to perform the duties of the post to be filled.
-To the extent they are public, the private interests of the appointed most senior civil servants are published in the public information network on the Ministry of Finance’s website Private interests of the most senior civil servants.
+To the extent they are public, the private interests of the appointed most senior civil servants are published in the public information network on the Ministry of Finance’s website.

 If necessary, a waiting period agreement is concluded with the person to be appointed to a public post if the person will in their post, duties or position have access to such secret information or information protected by regulations otherwise restricting its publicity that can essentially be used to the person’s own benefit or to the benefit or harm of another person in the new service relationship or activity.
-More information on the waiting period agreement is available in the Ministry of Finance’s instructions for a waiting period agreement (in Finnish).
+More information on the waiting period agreement is available in the Ministry of Finance´s instructions for a waiting period agreement.

 Civil service ethics, commission